Bank With The Highest Savings Interest Rate: EverBank Review

 I’ve currently got about $80,000 in a savings account yielding just 0.2% because I’ve got property taxes to pay, trips to take, and a reserve just in case the stock markets get very ugly so I can invest.
 The problem is, I hate it when my money isn’t working for me.

-It hit me how pathetic my 0.2% savings interest rate is after I noticed just a $197 interest return for the entire year with an average balance of $100,000 (invested a large sum in structured notes this summer).
-As a result, I’m moving my money!
+It hit me how pathetic my 0.2% savings interest rate is after I noticed just a $197 interest return for the entire year with an average balance of $100,000.
+As a result, I’m moving my money to EverBank for 1.1%!

 EVERBANK SAVINGS ACCOUNT REVIEW